craigem/blog/content/posts/fp-in-csharp.md

   } // ...
 ```

-This function can be thought of intuitively as, take every element in a list (of type `A`), apply a function that produces a new list (of type `List<B>`), then append all those lists together.
+Another way to think of this function can be, take every element in a list (of type `A`), apply a function that produces a new list (of type `List<B>`), then append all those lists together.

 We can use this function to implement a URL encoder.
 That is, given a list of characters, if any of those characters need special encoding (e.g. space), we produce a new list of characters for that encoding.